Click on the faces to view the member profiles:

 Meanwhile, the long and tedious search for a new singer began.
 No suitable Swiss singer seemed to be available for the position.
 In 2014 the band finally scored George Call (who already appeared as special guest on the previous album) as the new voice of Emerald.
 Since George was based in the US, it wasn't possible to play any gigs for the time being.
 Therefore Emerald concentrated on writing new songs for the upcoming album.
 During that time Adriano Troiano once again left the band due to lack of motivation.
 A replacement was immediately found in young bass player Vania Truttmann.

 In November 2014 Emerald hit the Little Creek Studio once more to record the songs for the next album in their instrumental versions.
-Afterwards the tracks were send to George to add his vocals overseas.
+Afterwards the tracks were sent to George to add his vocals overseas.
 But since George was a very busy man and involved with several other bands and projects, it took him more than a year to start the recordings of his vocals for the album.
 Meanwhile the band grew impatient and started looking again for a new singer based in Switzerland.
 This time they were lucky and found the perfect singer in Mace Mitchell.
 George still contributed 3 tracks for the album.
 The rest was performed by Mace.